 1034 Brighton Road

-Nestled in the corner of Portobello Village on the Otago Peninsular, Cove Cafés select menu delivers on taste and coffee pairs perfectly with their stacked cabinet of snacks and treats.
-The perfect pit stop to refuel from a trip to the Peninsula, you'll find it is a hot spot with cyclists who have completed or starting their ride around the bays.
+Nestled in the corner of Portobello Village on the Otago Peninsular, Cove Cafés select menu and stacked cabinet is the perfect pit stop to refuel from a trip to the Peninsula.
+A hot spot with cyclists and locals who have completed or starting their ride around the bays.

 1726 Highcliff Road

-At the heart of Macandrew Bay sits The Duck, here you will be greeted with an inclusive diet and allergy menu of sweet treats, coffee, breakfast and lunch favourites and a cheeky pint or two.
+At the heart of Macandrew Bay sits The Duck, here you will be greeted with an inclusive diet and allergy menu of sweet treats, coffee, breakfast and lunch favourites.
 A great place to take some time out and enjoy the breath taking harbour view.
 Come down for a boogie on their late nights with local musicians, if not for the music, for the food and people who bring this café to life.

 494 Portobello Road